 Deputy Programme Director, Senior Lecturer, Edinburgh Surgery Online

-The collaboration between the Society and the University of Edinburgh underpins the Academy’s mission to provide an accessible hub to support the professional development of surgeons worldwide.
+The collaboration between the Foundation and the University of Edinburgh underpins the Academy’s mission to provide an accessible hub to support the professional development of surgeons worldwide.

-The Society’s strategic partners can access academic opportunities provided by the Institute, as well as bursaries to offset course fees.
+The Foundation’s strategic partners can access academic opportunities provided by the Institute, as well as bursaries to offset course fees.

 Edinburgh Surgery Online